icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 # Round up

 So this is where it gets kinda complex and it's mainly just my opinion.
-However I believe your ability to implement the above techiques, practice, patterns determine how good you actually are.
+However I believe your ability to implement the above techniques, practice, patterns determine how good you actually are.

 ## Junior

 It's my personal opinion that if you don't implement the basics consistently then you are by definition not a good developer.
 There is one exception to this and that would be junior developers.
 Since these are things that you have to learn and get used to doing.
-But if you've been developing for any serious amount of time and you're still not doing these things properly then no matter how advance the other techiques you use I still wouldn't class you as a good developer.
+But if you've been developing for any serious amount of time and you're still not doing these things properly then no matter how advance the other techniques you use I still wouldn't class you as a good developer.

 ## Middleweight

-So if you look at the Intermediate skills and if you do say 3 out of the 6 there consitently and well.
+So if you look at the Intermediate skills and if you do say 3 out of the 6 there consistently and well.
 Then I would rank you as a middleweight developer.

 If you're a junior developer and are doing these things then I would class you as a good developer.